scipy-conference/scipy_proceedings/README.md

 - When you push your commits to your PR's branch, the paper will be auto-built in GitHub actions
 - Do not commit any changes to files outside of your paper directory

-If you want to change the way the build system works, we use a separate submission procedure ([see below](#creating-build-system-prs)).
+If you want to alter other parts of the `scipy_proceedings` repo, we use a separate submission procedure ([see below](#creating-build-system-prs)).

 #### Preview your paper